How Much DSA for Google Interview? Less Than You Think

 Scoping alone won't get you there, though.
 Depth means you can identify and construct solutions to problems you haven't seen before.
 Reading a solution explanation builds recognition.
 But the reps that build the reasoning ability Google actually tests are different: tracing variable state frame by frame, proving why an invariant holds, and practising under time pressure until identification feels automatic.

-Codeintuition's learning path covers all the patterns discussed in this article across 16 courses, including the Searching course where Predicate Search is taught as a distinct pattern with its own identification triggers.
-The free Arrays and Singly Linked List courses give you a concrete sense of whether the depth-first, identification-based approach matches how you learn, covering two pointers and sliding window patterns that form the foundation for everything Google tests.
+Codeintuition's learning path covers all the patterns discussed in this article across 16 courses, including the Searching course where Predicate Search is taught as a distinct pattern with its own set of triggers.
+The free Arrays and Singly Linked List courses give you a concrete sense of whether this depth first approach, where you learn to spot patterns before grinding problems, matches how you learn, covering two pointers and sliding window patterns that form the foundation for everything Google tests.

 Once you've trained on the Predicate Search identification triggers, any Google problem involving "minimum value satisfying a condition" starts to look familiar.
 The problem surface changes from one question to the next, but the structural trigger (monotonic feasibility, searchable answer space) stays the same.
 That's what scoping your preparation to Google's actual pattern profile produces: readiness built from understanding patterns deeply, not from hoping you've memorized enough problems to get lucky.